webdesignsbytom/networking-starter/Network.md

 Purpose: A router is a device that forwards data packets between different networks.
 It operates at the network layer of the OSI model and is responsible for determining the best path for data to travel between devices on different networks.
 Function: Routers manage the traffic between the local network and the wider internet.
 They use routing tables to determine the most efficient path for data to reach its destination.

+## Protocols

+Protocols govern the communications between devices.
+Handling the transfer of data and interfaces between the machines.

+Ethernet - NIC Network Interface Card - commincate in the same network IP - Get the address for the destination
+TCP - Transmition Control Protocol - Transport the information reliably HTTP - Application of data governs the transfer of html and web data.

 ## IPS

 The internet service provider is your link to the internet.